alekspog1/jpl_api_example/README.md

 # Demo report
 There couple of tests in this repo.
 You can just run all tests and see the results executing only two commands in your commandline.
-You don't need any software installation locally because tests will be run in docker containers.
-Be sure that you have docker software installed on your laptop
+You don't need any software installation locally except Docker software because tests will be run in docker containers.
+Be sure that you have docker software installed on your laptop.

 1. Move to root of the current repository
 2. Run tests with Makefile